henkbirkholz/draft-zhang-i2nsf-info-model-monitoring/draft-zhang-i2nsf-info-model-monitoring.md

 directly via Client-Facing Interfaces.

-Information emitted via standardized interfaces can be consumed by an I2NSF Agent {{-i2nsf-terminology}} including the capability to consume information not only via I2NSF interfaces but also via interfaces complementary to the standardized interfaces a generic system entity provides.
+Information emitted via standardized interfaces can be consumed by an I2NSF Agent {{-i2nsf-terminology}} that includes the capability to consume information not only via I2NSF interfaces but also via interfaces complementary to the standardized interfaces a generic system entity provides.